OC-ComputerScience/java-example-programs/README.md

-# oop-example-programs
+# 01 - Conditional Example
-This repo holds 17 example Java programs.
+This program shows an example of different conditionals.